Recycling Your Old Denim Is Tricky, But Doable

 Courtesy Nudie

 It takes a lot of resources to produce denim jeans.
-In fact, Greenpeace notes that just one pair requires around 7,000 liters of water.
+Greenpeace notes that just one pair requires around 7,000 liters of water.
 And it’s also an incredibly pollutive process, too.
 According to research by Oxfam, all of the jeans owned in the U.K. are responsible for the same amount of emissions as flying around the world more than 2,300 times.

 You can find jeans that are produced without toxic chemicals, from sustainable brands like Nudie Jeans and Mud Jeans, for example.
 These brands also use organic and recycled cotton in their products, meaning they can be recycled.
-In fact, most jeans are made with majority cotton, which means they can be recycled easily.
+In fact, most jeans are made with a majority of cotton, which means they can be recycled easily.

 Can you recycle denim jeans?